Tue 28 Dec 2010

 The tallest peak on the island of Maui is the peak of the volcano, Haleakala.
 The guide books recommend getting to the summit to watch the sunrise.
 Even in Hawaii, the sunrise occurs early in the morning (can’t they reschedule it?).
 We couldn’t muster a 4am wakeup, but got up at the still early time of 6am.
-It took a little more than an maui409hour and a half to get to the summit.
+It took a little more than an hour and a half to get to the summit.
 We brought plenty of extra layers so we stayed warm at the summit where it is windy and around 40 degrees.
 We take in the view from the top, including Science City which houses the scientists that are studying the sun and stars from this vantage point.

 We then return to the visitor center that is just below the summit (just below 10,000 feet of elevation).
 From here we pick up the Sliding Sands trail which will take us down about 1500ft over 2.5 miles to the base of a cinder cone.
 Technically the "crater" we are hiking in is a valley because it was formed by erosion, not the volcano itself.